 Consider, for instance, the serial processing model in Figure 3.
 On the left side we see the processing task of the listener, namely mapping an incoming auditory form (sound) all the way to morphemes and meaning.
-In the serial model of Figure 3, this task consists of three subtasks that process the incoming information sequentially: first, the module of prelexical perception maps the auditory form to a surface form; then, the module of word recognition maps this surface form to an underlying form; finally, the module of lexical access connects the underlying form to the morpheme and meaning.2 On the right side of Figure 3 we see the processing task of the speaker, namely mapping a morphological (and perhaps semantic) representation all the way to an articulation.
-In the serial model depicted here, this task consists of four subtasks: a module of lexical retrieval, whose output is the underlying form, which is the input to the phonetic implementation module, whose output is an auditory form (i.e. the speaker's view of what he will sound like), which is the input to the final sensorimotor processing module.
+In the serial model of Figure 3, this task consists of three subtasks that process the incoming information sequentially: first, the module of prelexical perception maps the auditory form to a surface form; then, the module of word recognition maps this surface form to an underlying form; finally, the module of lexical access connects the underlying form to the morpheme and meaning.
+On the right side of Figure 3 we see the processing task of the speaker, namely mapping a morphological (and perhaps semantic) representation all the way to an articulation.
+In the serial model depicted here, this task consists of four subtasks: a module of lexical retrieval, whose output is the underlying form, which is the input to the phonological production module, whose output is the surface form, which is the input to the phonetic implementation module, whose output is an auditory form (i.e. the speaker's view of what she will sound like), which is the input to the final sensorimotor processing module.

-$^{^{2}}$ The dotted curve from auditory to articulatory form in Figure 3 is not part of the comprehension task, but is predicted to occur nevertheless: when a sound comes in, articulatory representations will be automatically activated.
+&lt;sup>1 The dotted curve from auditory to articulatory form in Figure 3 is not part of the comprehension task, but is predicted to occur nevertheless: when a sound comes in, articulatory representations will be automatically activated.
 The activity of mirror neurons in real human brains may be a sign of this.